Martini (cocktail): Other meanings of the word

 Some newer drinks include the word "martini" or the suffix "-tini" in the name (e.g., appletini, peach martini, chocolate martini, breakfast martini).
 These are so named because they are served in a cocktail glass.
 Generally containing vodka, they have little in common with the martini.
 A porn star martini is a variation of a vodka martini.
 The vodka is vanilla flavored, and is served with passion fruit juice, accompanied by a shot of Prosecco.

-Another popular form is the espresso martini, made in restaurants as a dessert.
-Many variations exist but most involve shaking espresso coffee with vodka, coffee liqueur, and sugar syrup; serving in a chilled martini glass.
-Shaking a fresh espresso shot creates a hard layer of crema which is garnished with three coffee beans in the centre.